 Trips that begin in Cabo San Lucas are more expensive however.
 They include a 1/3 day "Taste of Baja" for three hours starting at $595 and $945 for a half day.
 Longer Baja racing experiences include driving from Cabo to La Paz.
 These trips are $4295 (3 Days) and $6295 (4 Days).

 These costs generally include everything you'd need to have a great time.
 However you should plan to pay for any additional drinks, souvenirs, snacks and of course tips.
 The Wide Open Baja crew is amazing and while the cost might appear high, the team supporting you deserves whatever you can provide in terms of gratuity as a thanks for a job well done.

 What Kind of Baja Cars are We Driving?

 Wide Open Baja has more than 30 custom-built BC 1-9 Sportsman Baja Challenge Cars that are all generally the same and feature a 175 hp 4-cylinder Subaru engine, connected to a 4-speed manual transmission.
 They are rear-wheel drive, with BFGoodrich tires, and have an amazing suspension with 18" shocks and springs.
 Both the driver and co-driver are bolted in with a 5-point safety harness and plugged into both in-helmet radio coms and fresh air supply.
-Some vehicles may have different electronics or paint jobs but they are all fundimentally the same.
-You also are provided with a helmet skirt to discourage dust from migrating into the helment from below.
+Some vehicles may have different electronics or paint jobs but they are all fundamentally the same.
+You also are provided with a helmet skirt to discourage dust from migrating into the helmet from below.
 Upon request, they also provide neck collars to reduce the potential for injury from being bounced around.
-If you have any sort of neck injury, I would highly recomend you consider this option.
+If you have any sort of neck injury, I would highly recommend you consider this option.